05

 Follow the history of the Chair from Ancient to Modern Times

 A story of the development of the chair in terms of its construction and style from ancient times through to the 19th century and also its use as a symbol of power and authority in courtly ritual.
-For 3000years from ancient Egyptian times, chairs were a symbol of power and authority It was only in the 18th century that chairs came into popular use ad deveoped into comfortable armchairs and sofas that we are all used to nowadays
+For 3000years from ancient Egyptian times, chairs were a symbol of power and authority It was only in the 18th century that chairs came into popular use and deveoped into comfortable armchairs and sofas that we are all used to today.

 THE ARTS SOCIETY ACCREDITED LECTURER